Spring Flowers

 Rose Hip Seeds

 If you’ve been eating rose hips you will know about the seeds, they can be a faf to remove and some of them are so hard that even the VitaMix won’t break them down.
 So today I discovered a very simple way of using them – I put them in the blender with my hemp seeds when I am making the hemp milk, so the flesh gets broken down and goes into the milk and the seeds get left behind when I strain the milk.
-The milk tastes prety good like this too.
+The milk tastes pretty good like this too.

 Rose Hips and Vitamin C